 Refrigerator Shelf Liner

 If you have small children, or just a spell of clumsiness, a shelf liner may be the perfect answer.
 Refrigerator shelf liners work great to protect your fridge from spills and contain messes before they spread.
 These specially designed liners prevent spills from falling to lower shelves, a great way to keep a minor spill from becoming a huge mess.
 They are simply placed on top of the shelf and are easily removed by pulling them out for cleaning.

 A Lazy Susan is great for accessing a wide variety of items in a small area, making them perfect for the fridge.
 Keep even small items within easy reach with this spinning Lazy Susan!
 Easily turns to keep things in view.
-Be sure to find one with rubber suction cups if you have glass shelves or brackets to hold it steady on wire racks.
+If you plan to use one for tall items like drinks, be sure to find one with a tall edge, such as a InterDesign Fridge Binz Turntable from Bed, Bath & Beyond.
+Some other helpful featured for refrigerator turntables are ones that have rubber suction cups for use on glass shelves or brackets to hold it steady on wire racks.

 Ever wish you had more compartments to organize your fridge?
 Now you can add your own drawers too!
-Quickly and easily add a drawer to your space with this slide out drawer.
-Suction cup base keeps it still, and the sliding feature brings everything in the drawer within reach.
+Quickly and easily add a drawer to your space with an IYOWEL Under Shelf Drawer or Pro-Mart Smart Design Pull Out Bin.
+These drawers attach to a shelf, which keeps them stable, and the sliding feature brings everything in the drawer within reach.

 Small Plastic Bins or Baskets